Manuel SZAPIRO

 Course offered: La Commission européenne en pers/pros-pective : métiers, mutations, réformes (30h)

-Before joining the European Commission (2003), Manuel Szapiro worked as a senior lecturer at the European Institute of Public Administration (Maastricht) on the training of governments and administrations in the then candidate countries.
+Before joining the European Commission, Manuel Szapiro worked as a Senior Lecturer with the European Institute of Public Administration (EIPA) in Maastricht, and an International Adviser to Business Europe in Brussels.